Semi-independent Japan Tour (12 days)

 Free day to explore on your own.

 Optional day tour to Mt.
-Fuji and Hakone is available on request.
+Fuji and Hakone may be available on request.

 Day 5/Fri: Tokyo – Kanazawa (B)

-On the shores of Sea of Japan, Kanazawa is the capital of Ishikawa Prefecture.
+On the shores of the Sea of Japan, Kanazawa is the capital of Ishikawa Prefecture.
 The city has a population of 463,000 and is considered a jewel of Japanese tourism that is often overlooked by foreign tourists due to its relatively remote location.
 Travellers coming here are richly rewarded with the well-preserved Edo-period city, where the samurai, merchants, geisha, and daimyo (lords) all left their mark.
-Kanazawa is also part of the UNESCO Creative Cities Network as a City of Crafts and Folk Art.

-Morning sightseeing begins at Omicho Market, Kanazawa’s largest fresh food market particularly well known for seafood.
+Today’s sightseeing on foot begins at Omicho Market, Kanazawa’s largest fresh food market particularly well known for seafood.

 Free day to explore on your own.

-Optional day tour to Takayama and Shirakawa-go is available on request.
+Optional day tour to Takayama and Shirakawa is available on request.

 Day 9/Tue: Kyoto (B)